learnk8s/knote-js/01_writing_a_note_taking_app.md

 Instead, the app should keep retrying to connect to the database until it succeeds.

-Kubernetes expects that application components can be started in any order.
+Kubernetes expects that application components can be started in _any order_.
+In order to achieve this, add the following function to your index.js file.

-_If you make this code change, you can deploy your apps to Kubernetes in any order._

 Add the following function to your `index.js` file: